MohammedMaaz/MohammedMaaz/README.md

 ###

 <p align="left">A passionate and self learnt fullstack engineer with more than 3 years of professional experience in developing and scaling mobile and web applications from scratch.
-A problem solver at heart ❤️<br><br>See my portfolio at <a href="https://www.maazkhawar.me/" target="_blank">https://www.maazkhawar.me</a></p>
+A problem solver at heart ❤️<br><br>See my portfolio at https://www.maazkhawar.me/</p>

 ###